Volatility (finance): Volatility versus direction

 Volatility does not measure the direction of price changes, merely their dispersion.
 This is because when calculating standard deviation (or variance), all differences are squared, so that negative and positive differences are combined into one quantity.
 Two instruments with different volatilities may have the same expected return, but the instrument with higher volatility will have larger swings in values over a given period of time.

 For example, a lower volatility stock may have an expected (average) return of 7%, with annual volatility of 5%.
-This would indicate returns from approximately negative 3% to positive 17% most of the time (19 times out of 20, or 95% via a two standard deviation rule).
+Ignoring compounding effects, this would indicate returns from approximately negative 3% to positive 17% most of the time (19 times out of 20, or 95% via a two standard deviation rule).
 A higher volatility stock, with the same expected return of 7% but with annual volatility of 20%, would indicate returns from approximately negative 33% to positive 47% most of the time (19 times out of 20, or 95%).
-These estimates assume a normal distribution; in reality stocks are found to be leptokurtotic.
+These estimates assume a normal distribution; in reality stock price movements are found to be leptokurtotic (fat-tailed).